sapphrdavis/SubspaceTeaTi.me/_posts/2021-12-07-1970-Present-Incumbency-and-Redistricting.md

 2. California 14: Jackie Speier is retiring.
 3. California 37: Karen Bass is retiring to run for mayor of Los Angeles.
 4. California 47: Alan Lowenthal is retiring.
+5. Florida 7: Stephanie Murphy is retiring.
-5. Florida 10: Val Demings is retiring to run for U.S. senator.
+6. Florida 10: Val Demings is retiring to run for U.S. senator.
-6. Florida 13: Charlie Crist is retiring to run for governor of Florida.
+7. Florida 13: Charlie Crist is retiring to run for governor of Florida.
-7. Illinois 17: Cheri Bustos is retiring.
+8. Illinois 17: Cheri Bustos is retiring.
-8. Kentucky 3: John Yarmuth is retiring.
+9. Kentucky 3: John Yarmuth is retiring.
-9. Maryland 4: Anthony G. Brown is retiring to run for attorney general of Maryland.
+10. Maryland 4: Anthony G. Brown is retiring to run for attorney general of Maryland.
+11. New Jersey 8: Albio Sires is retiring.
-10. New York 3: Thomas Suozzi is retiring to run for governor of New York.
+12. New York 3: Thomas Suozzi is retiring to run for governor of New York.
-11. North Carolina 1: G. K. Butterfield is retiring.
+13. North Carolina 1: G. K. Butterfield is retiring.
-12. North Carolina 4: David Price is retiring.
+14. North Carolina 4: David Price is retiring.
-13. Ohio 13: Tim Ryan is retiring to run for U.S. senator.
+15. Ohio 13: Tim Ryan is retiring to run for U.S. senator.
-14. Oregon 4: Peter DeFazio is retiring.
+16. Oregon 4: Peter DeFazio is retiring.
-15. Pennsylvania 17: Conor Lamb is retiring to run for U.S. senator.
+17. Pennsylvania 17: Conor Lamb is retiring to run for U.S. senator.
-16. Pennsylvania 18: Mike Doyle is retiring.
+18. Pennsylvania 18: Mike Doyle is retiring.
-17. Texas 30: Eddie Bernice Johnson is retiring.
+19. Texas 30: Eddie Bernice Johnson is retiring.
-18. Texas 34: Filemon Vela Jr. is retiring.
+20. Texas 34: Filemon Vela Jr. is retiring.
-19. Vermont At-Large: Peter Welch is retiring to run for U.S. senator.
+21. Vermont At-Large: Peter Welch is retiring to run for U.S. senator.
-20. Wisconsin 3: Ron Kind is retiring.
+22. Wisconsin 3: Ron Kind is retiring.

 ### Republican Retirements ###